![]() SERG International

 Overall Responsibility

-Under the authority of the Executive Members of SERG-I, the Executive Director has the responsibility to plan, organize, manage and control all the activities defined in SERG-I's Terms of Reference.
+Under the authority of the Executive Members of SERG-I, the Program Lead has the responsibility to plan, organize, manage and control all the activities defined in SERG-I's Terms of Reference.

 Specific Responsibilities